Chapter 4:

 Miklagardia Days: Double Eagle Story

+Frustrated, Nika shouted.
 “I can’t believe you were spying on us!”
-Nika frustratingly shouted.

 “No need to thank us.
 We did it purely out of the goodness of our own hearts,” the girl in front said with a bright smile.
 This only further enraged Nika.

 I took a moment to observe the two girls hanging back.
-They at least had the decency to look ashamed.
+At least they had the decency to look ashamed.
 The one on the right was the tallest of the group.
-She had a dignified, regal aura around her as curly blond hair swayed in the wing.
-It still shone even in her moment of disgrace.
+She gave off a dignified, regal aura as her curly blond hair swayed in the wind.
+It shone brightly even in her moment of disgrace.

 The girl on the left was clutching a book.
 She was the shortest of the group.
-Her long, chestnut-brown hair adorned her doll-like face.
+Her long, chestnut-brown hair adorned her dollish face.
 I felt if I hugged her too tightly, she would break into a million tiny shards.
-Lastly, there was the girl in front, currently bantering with (or perhaps taunting) Nika.
+Lastly, there was the girl in front, bantering with (or maybe just taunting) Nika.

-The short-haired girl stared at my hand for a few moments.
-Finally, she raised her own hand high and the air and proceeded to smack mine down with all her might.
+The short-haired girl stared at it for a few moments.
+Finally, she raised her own hand high in the air and proceeded to smack mine down with all her might.

-I screamed in pain.
+I winced in pain.
 The other girls, sans Ms. Short Hair, recoiled in shock.

 “What the hell was that for?”
-I yelled at the girl.
+I furiously asked the girl.

-“That was a high-five, the traditional Western greeting!
-I saw it once in a movie.
+“That was a high-five, a traditional Western greeting!
+I saw it in a movie once.
 Anyways, I’m Melissa.
 Nice to meetcha, dude!”

 “That’s not how you do a high-five!
-And they don’t do that for introductions!”
+It’s not how we introduce ourselves, either!”

 “He’s right,” Book Girl said, “In the West, people like him do handshakes.”